Organization security clearances

 Production capability

-A production capability designation may be required if your organization builds, manufactures, repairs, modifies or works on sensitive products at your work site.
+A production capability designation may be required if your organization builds, manufactures, repairs, modifies or works on sensitive products at your business location.
 It is contract specific.

 Organizations obtain production capability designation through the organization screening process, and by completing a successful site inspection by a FISO.